-Protect society and the individual from drug-related death and disease
+Protect society and the individual from drug-related deaths and disease

 Drug policies that depend on the criminal justice system largely fail to protect society from drug related deaths and disease.
 There are public health initiatives available that are known to be effective in dealing with overdoses, death and infections.
 Under current policies HIV/AIDS, hepatitis and TB are causing devastation globally.